HearthSim/legal/TERMS.md

 Service.
 Premium Services can be canceled at any time in the Billing section of your account settings, with the cancellation taking effect at the commencement of the next subscription period.

+If you participate in the HearthSim Referral Program ("Referral Program"), referrals of first-time, new users who sign up for the Premium Service may qualify you for a partial credit towards your next purchase with HearthSim.
+These credits have no cash value, are merely used to reliably calculate Premium Service fee discounts, and cannot be converted into any kind of monetary refund or payment.
+These credits are not guaranteed to be available for all payment methods.
+Credits accrued through participation in the Referral Program are non-transferrable and the existence of accrued credits from the Referral Program do not prevent HearthSim from terminating your account at any time in accordance with these Terms.
+It should also be understood by you that the terms and conditions of the Referral Program can be changed by HearthSim at any time and for any reason, including, but not limited to, terminating the Referral Program, increasing or decreasing the per referral credit value used for calculating discounts, instituting or changing an expiration date for using accrued credits, or changing the conditions for earning referral credit.

 The Service is controlled and offered by the Company from its facilities in the United States of America.
 The Company makes no representations